JuliaStats/Distributions.jl/docs/src/extends.md

 Generally, you don't have to implement every API method listed in the documentation.
 This package provides a series of generic functions that turn a small number of internal methods into user-end API methods.
 What you need to do is to implement this small set of internal methods for your distributions.

+By default, `Discrete` sampleables have support of type `Int` while `Continuous` sampleables have support of type `Float64`.
+If this assumption does not hold for your new distribution or sampler, or its `ValueSupport` is neither `Discrete` nor `Continuous`, you should implement the `eltype` method in addition to the other methods listed below.

 **Note:** the methods need to be implemented are different for distributions of different variate forms.